Undergraduate Course: Key Methods in Human Geography (GEGR09020)

 The output of the course is two pieces of coursework that will develop skills in collecting, analysing and presenting qualitative and quantitative data.
-The first piece of coursework is a 2500 word project report (worth 50%) and due in week 5/6 which will assess your ability to accomplish key aspects of your selected qualitative method, focusing on introducing a project, presenting data and analysing data using the selected method.
-The second is an assignment with a combination of numerical answers and short-form (non-essay) answers testing interpretation of statistical evidence.
+The first piece of coursework is a 2500 word project report (worth 50%, due in Week 6) which will assess your ability to accomplish key aspects of your selected qualitative method, focusing on introducing a project, presenting data and analysing data using the selected method.
+The second is an assignment (worth 50%, due in Week 11) with a combination of numerical answers and short-form (non-essay) answers testing interpretation of statistical evidence.
 Students will work with similar but unique data sets, so each student will be required to use their own data to complete the assessment.

 Entry Requirements (not applicable to Visiting Students)

 Course Delivery Information